dkooll/diffy.nvim/README.md

 It retrieves dynamicly the schemas for the specified providers.

-It omits optional properties when combined with computed ones
+It filters out purely computed properties, which are typically populated by the provider.